AtomikLabs/aws-iac/docs/overview.rst

 Target Audience
 ---------------

-AtomikLabs is built for a diverse audience, ranging from AI researchers and data scientists to students and tech enthusiasts.
+AtomikLabs is built for anyone who wants to understand and research AI.

 Platform Architecture
 ---------------------